-What is unique about this DIB?
+What is unique about this programme?

-The Quality Education India DIB is the world’s largest education DIB, currently valued at $11 million but with ambitions to double in size.
+The Quality Education India DIB is the world’s largest education DIB, valued at $11 million.
 Its scale reduces the proportion of funds spent on transaction costs, which are static regardless of the overall size.
 It is the first education DIB to involve multiple outcome funders and implementation partners.
-This coalition of public and private sector partners includes Indian philanthropists, UK development organisations, global corporates, the Indian diaspora, US philanthropists, and a seasoned risk investor specialising in DIBs.
-It is the first DIB to involve an Indian outcome funder.
+This coalition of public, private and not-for-profit partners includes Indian philanthropists, UK development organisations, global corporates, the Indian diaspora, US philanthropists, and a seasoned investor specialising in DIBs.

 Does the DIB encourage private sector involvement in public services?

 The private sector has an important role to play in development.
 Public-private collaboration can unlock investment in development programmes that would otherwise be neglected due to risks that the public sector alone would not be willing to carry.
 This private risk investment incentivises all parties to achieve outcomes and maximise social impact.
 The private sector also has an important role to play in pushing for better governance, policy reform, transparency, and anti-corruption.
 Given corporates’ social responsibility, DIBs are an efficient and effective means of facilitating their investment in social development.

 How are outcomes paid for?